This post may contain a few affiliate links, meaning if you make a purchase through them I may earn a small commission at no extra cost to you!

 Capitol Gorge Road.
 We were a bit nervous to go on the dirt road with our little car, but in the end we’re so glad we did!
 Capitol Gorge Road was quite narrow, you are surrounded by huge cliffs; it’s like being in a city with sky scrapers!
 This is the road that the original settlers took to get to Caineville, before route 24 was built and paved.
 It was a very rocky and long trip for them back then.

 There are a bunch of trails in the park that could keep you busy for several days!
 I won’t list them all here, but you can go on the National Park’s website to see a complete list and download a pdf.

-Capitol Gorge and Tanks Trail is a really hike that I recommend and that’s in the easy category (only 2 miles Round Trip).
+Capitol Gorge and Tanks Trail is a really nice hike that I recommend and that’s in the easy category (only 2 miles Round Trip).
 It starts at the end of Capitol Gorge Road, and takes you on a walk through the narrow canyon filled with a bunch of “waterpockets”.
-The way is flat and easy for 0.8 miles, until the very end where you’ll climb a bit, 0.2 miles, to the “Tanks”- circular depressions in the ground where collect rain water.
+The way is flat and easy for 0.8 miles, until the very end where you’ll climb a bit, 0.2 miles, to the “Tanks”- circular depressions in the ground where rain water collects.